pedrohstaub/pedrohstaub/README.md

 ## Hi there, I'm Pedro Staub 👋

-- 🔭 I’m currently working with PHP + JS
+- 🔭 I’m currently working with PHP, JS, Python and a little bit of ReactJS.
-- 🌱 I’m currently learning VueJs
+- 🌱 I’m learning VueJS and Python.
 - 👯 I’m looking to collaborate on PHP + VueJs
 - 📫 How to reach me: ppedrohstaub@gmail.com